kryptokrona/kryptokrona-docs/FAQ.md

 ## TurtleCoind / simplewallet issues

+* **Q: I'm getting an error "Wrong password" when opening my wallet, by I know the password is correct**

+    A: If you have opened your wallet with the GUI wallet, it is no longer openable by simplewallet, as they use two different formats.
+Open this wallet with the GUI, and export your keys.
+Then, open simplewallet and choose import, and give your wallet a new name, for example, `cli-wallet.bin`.
+Keep this copy for use with simplewallet, and use the other copy for using with the GUI.

+* **Q: I'm seeing an error in TurtleCoind `Proof of work to weak for block...` and the syncing has stuck**

+    A: This occurs because of the blockchain forking, generally when one mining pool has a very large hashrate.
+This can be fixed by resyncing the correct blockchain from scratch.
+See "How can I resync the blockchain?"

+* **Q: How can I resync the blockchain?**

+    A: Close down any turtle related software, then go to %appdata%, and delete the turtlecoin folder.
+Reopen TurtleCoind/GUI and let it resync.
+Alternatively, see [How to Bootstrap the TurtleCoin Blockchain](https://github.com/turtlecoin/docs/blob/master/02-how-to-bootstrap-blockchain.md) for instructions on how to bootstrap for a quicker sync.

 * **Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
 How can I fix it?**

     A: This is a known issue with older macs or un-updated macs.
 Try entering this into a terminal - `curl -sL "https://raw.githubusercontent.com/turtlecoin/turtlecoin/master/multi_installer.sh" | bash` This automated script should compile the software itself, and place the binaries in ./src once done.
 See <https://github.com/turtlecoin/turtlecoin#ubuntu-1604-and-macos-1010> for more info.